 One of the things I like best about Chihuahuas is their sassy little attitudes!
 No other dog breed does it quite like they do.
 Right?
-But, that sassy little attitude can morph into surly real fast, if you let it!!
+However, is your chihuahua sassy? or surly?
+That sassy little attitude can morph into surly real fast if you let it!!
 Surly, threatening, possessive behavior is unacceptable, period!

 When I got my first Chihuahua, this was the first mistake I made.
 Take it from someone that knows, if you think it’s cute when they are sweet little puppies to growl, snarl and be possessive and you allow it to continue, you will be dealing with it for the rest of their lives.
 It’s not cute at all when they get older and you can’t take them anywhere because they snarl and snap at other people.
 Or, when you find that they have completely taken over your favorite chair and you don’t dare even think about sitting in it ever again!

 Number one rule: never, ever be afraid of your Chi, not even for an instant!
 Never ignore or excuse the threatening behavior of any kind, for any reason.
 Not because it scared you, not because it ended quickly, and certainly not because you thought it was cute.
 Don’t let other family members ignore it either.
 If you do, it will escalate into snapping and even biting.
 Let them get away with it once, believe me, it will happen again!